martin-fleck/momot/casestudy/modularization/index.md

 We aim to maximize the number of modules to avoid having all classes in a single large module.

 **Min-Max Difference:**
-The difference between the module with the lowest number of classes and the module with the most number of classes should be minimized.
+The difference between the module with the lowest number of classes and the module with the highest number of classes should be minimized.
 By doing so, we aim to produce equally-sized modules as the optimal difference would be 0.

 Furthermore, in order for our system to be valid, we define the following two constraints: